Covid-19 and Services Update All Saints’ Church Staplehurst Kent

 Services at All Saints’ Church Staplehurst

-We are not currently back in church for Sunday worship but conduct Funerals and Weddings with the added guidelines to keep everybody safe.
+We are currently holding a Sunday Holy Communion service in church at 11 am and can conduct Funerals and Weddings with added guidelines to keep everybody safe.

-We are allowed up to 30 people attending at Funerals and 15 people at Weddings.
+We are allowed up to 30 people attending at Funerals and 15 people at Weddings and taking bookings for both following the guidance in the following pdf documents.

 I am afraid the wearing of the mask for the congregation is obligatory.
 Couples getting married and the Vicar doesn’t have to wear a mask at the service and at funerals the next of kin neither.